RuisSoftware/FiveM-Resources-2024/README.md

 ![3](https://raw.githubusercontent.com/dutchplayers/esx-inventoryhud/master/ui(3).PNG)

 # Support
-- We can give you support in our [Dutch Discord Server](https://www.dutch-players.nl/go/discord/)
+- We can give you support in our [International Discord Server](https://www.dutch-players.nl/go/discord/)
 - Or visit our [Dutch Website](https://www.dutch-players.nl/)

 # THANK YOU